zpbappi/gulp-chutzpah/README.md

 - `trx` : output results to Visual Studio Trx file.
 Default is `""`.
 Set a file path to generate the file.
 - `nunit2` : output results to NUnit-style XML file.
 Default is `""`.
 Set a file path to generate the file.
 - `coveragehtml` : Outputs default Chutzpah coverage HTML.
 Default is `""`.
 Set a file path to generate the file.

-_Psst!
-There is however another hidden option called `testExecutor`.
-You do not need to worry about it when using the library.
-It was only added to facilitate testing.
-You can see how it is used in the [test.js](https://github.com/zpbappi/gulp-chutzpah/blob/master/test.js) file._